Good Friday Massacre: Background

-The Montreal Canadiens, five years removed from their dynasty of the 1970s, had regressed in the five years since their then-most-recent championship in 1979.
+The Montreal Canadiens, five years removed from their dynasty of the 1970s, had regressed in the five years since their most recent championship in 1979.
 After being eliminated in the second round of the 1980 playoffs by the Minnesota North Stars, the Canadiens did not win another playoff series for the next three years.
 In 1981, the Canadiens suffered an embarrassing three-game sweep against the Edmonton Oilers to become the first NHL team to lose a playoff series to a former World Hockey Association team.
-The next year their new provincial rivals from the WHA stunned the Canadiens by winning the fifth and deciding game in the first playoff series between the two provincial rivals, while 1983 brought another first round sweep for Montreal at the hands of the Buffalo Sabres.
+The next year, their new provincial rivals from the WHA stunned the Canadiens by winning the fifth and deciding game in the first playoff series between the two provincial rivals, while 1983 brought another first-round sweep for Montreal at the hands of the Buffalo Sabres.

-The Quebec Nordiques meanwhile had steadily improved in the five years since joining the NHL as part of the NHL–WHA merger.
-Quebec reached the playoffs in only their second NHL season and after that did not post a losing season until 1987.
-Although they narrowly failed to get past the powerful Philadelphia Flyers in their first NHL playoff series, the following year saw the aforementioned upset against Montreal followed by another upset against the Boston Bruins.
-After being swept by the New York Islanders who were then in the middle of their own championship dynasty, the Nordiques met the Bruins once again the following year, this time losing 3–1 in the first round.
+The Quebec Nordiques, meanwhile, had steadily improved in the five years since joining the NHL as part of the NHL–WHA merger.
+Quebec reached the playoffs in only their second NHL season, and after that, did not post a losing season until 1987.
+Although they narrowly failed to get past the powerful Philadelphia Flyers in their first NHL playoff series, the following year saw the aforementioned upset against Montreal, followed by another upset against the Boston Bruins.
+After being swept by the New York Islanders, who were then in the middle of their own championship dynasty, the Nordiques met the Bruins once again the following year, this time losing 3–1 in the first round.

-The Canadiens regressed further in 1984, playing around .500 hockey for most of the season.
-Replacing coach Bob Berry with the defensively-minded Jacques Lemaire did not initially improve the club's fortunes, and the team ended up losing its last six regular season games to finish with its first losing record in the expansion era.
-However, under the relatively easy playoff format of the time it was still good enough to qualify since the Canadiens finished 11 points ahead of the last place Hartford Whalers.
-Quebec meanwhile finished with its best NHL record to that point in its history, although its 94 points was still only good enough for third place behind the Bruins and Sabres.
-However, both Quebec teams stunned their first round opposition with three game sweeps, setting up an unexpected rematch between them for the second round.
+The Canadiens regressed further in 1984, playing around .500 hockey (wins equal to losses) for most of the season.
+Replacing coach Bob Berry with the defensively-minded Jacques Lemaire did not initially improve the club's fortunes, and the team ended up losing its last six regular-season games to finish with its first losing record in the expansion era.
+However, under the relatively easy playoff format of the time, it was still good enough to qualify since the Canadiens finished 11 points ahead of the last place Hartford Whalers.
+Quebec, meanwhile, finished with its best NHL record to that point in its history, although its 94 points were still only good enough for third place behind the Bruins and Sabres.
+However, both Quebec teams stunned their first-round opposition with three-game sweeps, setting up an unexpected rematch between them for the second round.

 The provincial rivals split the first two games in Quebec as well as the next two in Montreal.
 The Canadiens shut out the Nordiques 4–0 at the Colisée de Québec to give themselves the chance to eliminate the Nordiques at the Forum.